sporksmith/walking-onions-wip/specs/04-reconstructing-endives.md

 Every index may either have an integer key, or a binary-string key.
 We define the "successor" of an integer index as the succeeding integer.
-We define the "successor" of a binary string as the next binary string of the same length in lexical (memcmp) order.
+We define the "successor" of a binary string as the next binary string of the same length in lexicographical (memcmp) order.
 We define "predecessor" as the inverse of "successor".
 Both these operations "wrap around" the index.